parente/tott/doc/sessions/gulpjs.rst

 Install Gulp.js
 ###############

 The first step is to install the `gulp <https://npmjs.org/package/gulp>`_ npm package globally.
-If you aren't sure how to do, enter ``npm help install`` or ask for help.
+If you aren't sure how to do this, enter ``npm help install`` or ask for help.

 Alright, this session will involve an example project for you to work with.
 If you already have a website or some kind of web related project (your project should probably have something to do with front-end web dev), you can try to integrate gulp into your project instead of using my example project.
 If you want to use the example project, just clone `this repository <https://github.com/Coalman/tott-gulpjs>`_.
 Make sure to read the project's readme to get a sense of the folder structure and complete the initial setup.